 Eventually, I decided that spending most of my time alone was better.

-If you feel you can’t fit among your friends, chances are that your problem is deeper than it appears.
+If you feel you can’t fit among your college friends, chances are that your problem is deeper than it appears.
 It may require you to go see a therapist to help you out.

-If you have the courage, go to the office of the University counselor and ask for help.
+If you have the courage, go to the office of the College counselor and ask for help.
 Tell her that you feel odd being around your fellow students and that you cannot sustain a friendship.

 That is the first step I would like you to take in an attempt to solve the ‘no friends in college’ disease.

-Advantages of not having Friends in College
+No Friends in College Advantages

 The irony with taking advantage of not having friends in college is that it will eventually get you friends.